jossmac/react-toast-notifications/README.md

 1. The first is the `ID` of the toast to remove.
 1. The second is an optional callback.

+The `removeAllToasts` method has no arguments.

+The `updateToast` method has three arguments:

+1. The first is the `ID` of the toast to update.
+1. The second is the `Options` object, which differs slightly from the add method because it accepts a `content` property.
+1. The third is an optional callback, which is passed the updated toast `ID`.

 The `toastStack` is an array of objects representing the current toasts, e.g.